top of page

 If there is one district in Chinatown you won't want to miss its Tanjong Pagar, it's absolutely gorgeous.
 After spending the day exploring Tanjong Pagar its hard to imagine this place was once a tiny fishing village.
 Today the entire area is a maze of streets lined with beautifully restored historical Shophouse, trendy restaurants & cafes and open air Bistros & Pubs.

-Also don't miss out on the night-life in this lovely area, its a great place to have dinner and then cruse around hitting all the Pubs & bistros along with the Rooftop bars for drinks.
-Ive listed below some popular restaurants and hawkers, along with a few streets with some beautiful Shophouses.
-You can easily create stunning photos at these locations and post online to impress your family & friends.
+Also don't miss out on the night-life in this lovely area, its a great place to have dinner and then cruse around hitting all the Pubs & bistros, along with the Rooftop bars for drinks.
+I've listed below some popular restaurants and hawkers, along with a few streets with some beautiful Shophouses.
+You can easily create stunning photos at these locations to post online and impress your family & friends.

 We can help you explore Tanjong Pagar